 - Feeling sick (Nausea/Vomiting)

 - Blurred Vision

 - Trouble thinking or remembering

 According to the District’s Concussion policy, if a student has a head injury (in or out of school) in which an MD diagnosed a concussion, a concussion protocol has to be implemented.
-This protocol involves passing criteria for Return to Learn (RTL) and Return to Play (RTP).
+Please see the following document for information about the protocol and criteria for Return to Learn (RTL) and Return to Play (RTP).

 Please inform the nurse of any head injury that may occur so we may implement the protocol during this time of healing.